 We usually record over twenty species of raptor during this tour.
 Several pairs of Eastern Imperial Eagles breed in areas we will explore, along with Saker, Lesser Spotted Eagle, Long-legged Buzzard and Levant Sparrowhawk.

 Late in the afternoon we will reach Stepantsminda.
-This quaint village nestles in the valley bottom, beneath the imposing snow covered Mount Kazbegi.
+This quaint village nestles in the valley bottom, beneath the imposing snow topped Mount Kazbegi.
 We have a four night stay which gives us time to explore the valley and surrounding mountains.
-In the early morning we take a stroll at the base of the steep slopes.
+In the early morning we will take a stroll at the base of the steep slopes.
 The eerie curlew-like calls of Caucasian Snowcock will soon become familiar to us as they call from high up amongst the rocky crags.
 Occasionally a pair will wander out in full view.
 The localised Caucasian Black Grouse is also found here.
 They prefer grassy slopes adjacent to patches of dwarf rhododendrons.
 At times several males can be seen doing their fluttering displays, particularly if a female appears in their lekking territory.

 A short but bumpy drive will take us up to a famous landmark sitting on the ridge above Stepantsminda.
 The Tsminda Sameba is a 14th Century church which has become a symbol for the nation.
 With fierce determination it clings to its lofty isolated perch, defying the elements and the rigours of time.
 We will look for the scarce inhabitants of the rocky mountainside.
-Two much sought after species breed in this beautiful and remote landscape, the smart Guldenstadt's Redstart and raspberry-pink Caucasian Great Rosefinch.
+Two sought-after species breed in this beautiful and remote landscape, the smart Guldenstadt's Redstart and raspberry-pink Caucasian Great Rosefinch.
 Both spend the winter amongst stands of buckthorn on the valley bottom, and we will be hoping to find them here before they move higher into the adjacent mountains.

-The following morning we will head back to the airport in good time for our flight home.
+On our last morning we will head back to the airport in good time for our flight home.

 CLIMATE AND PACE

-In the mountains it is often clear but chilly, although rain is a possibility.
-In contrast, the south is normally warm and dry.
+In the mountains it is often clear but chilly, although rain and sometimes snow is a possibility.
+In contrast, the Tbilisi area is normally warm and dry.
 Breakfast will be taken at 8am on most mornings, allowing time for short pre-breakfast walks.
 At Stepantsminda we will depart at 6am on one morning, in order to be out early to see the snowcock.
 Full days will be spent in the field and basic fitness is all that is required.
 At Stepantsminda there will be some uphill walking which we will manage according to the abilities of the group.
 Transport will be provided to take the group to the higher valleys and vantage points to reduce the need for any strenuous walking.

 ACCOMMODATION AND FOOD